QueenRenee/Tranche-Finance/README.md

 - To help with verification we request GitHub contributors connect their GitHub account with their Discord account (Discord > Settings > Connections > GitHub).
 Crowdin contributors will be verified directly through Crowdin by our team.

-- If you haven't contributed yet and would like to earn a POAP to show your loyalty to the Ethereum space, head over to the [issues](https://github.com/ethereum/ethereum-org-website/issues/) tab to get started!
+- If you haven't contributed yet and would like to earn a POAP to show your loyalty to the Tranche space, head over to the [issues]() tab to get started!

 ### 2020 Contributor POAP